artsy/eigen/docs/deploy_to_app_store.md

 > _When the app is approved for release, a slack message is sent to notify the #practice-mobile channel and an email from Apple Store Connect is sent to mobile [at] artsymail [dot] com_

 1. Run `./scripts/release-ios-app`
-2. Monitor [Sentry](https://sentry.io/artsynet/eigen/) in the #practice-mobile channel on Slack for any errors (all production errors are sent to Slack when they first occur).
+2. Monitor [Sentry 🔐](https://sentry.io/artsynet/eigen/) in the #practice-mobile channel on Slack for any errors (all production errors are sent to Slack when they first occur).
-3. Make sure to let the team know over at [#dev](https://artsy.slack.com/archives/C02BC3HEJ)!.
+3. Make sure to let the team know over at [#dev 🔐](https://artsy.slack.com/archives/C02BC3HEJ)!.
 Don't forget to thank everyone who contributed 💜

 ## Prepare for the Next Release